Teoroo-CMC/GroPoB/README.md

 ![monomer](./monomer.png){width=300px}

-## Step-2: Defining the HEAD, CHAIN, and TAIL of monomer
+## Step-2: Defining the HEAD, CHAIN, and TAIL of the monomer
 This is the most complicated step of this tutorial as it required to choose the two different atom indexes:

 1. Head/Tail atom index numbers
-2. The atom indexes that needed to be omitted near Head/Tail ids.
+2. The atom indexes needed to be omitted near Head/Tail ids.

 ```python
 #Defining CHAIN HEAD and TAIL in the monomer directory